-The Pearl Academy, previously Aldar Island Academy, is a highly regarded British curriculum primary school owned and run by Aldar Academies, the owner of Al Yasmina school in the capital.
+The Pearl Academy, previously Aldar Island Academy, is a highly regarded British curriculum primary school owned and run by Aldar Academies,.
 The school, operating since 2007, is currently home to almost 700 pupils in grades FS1 to Year 6.

 The story so far

 Located in the heart of Abu Dhabi Island.
 The Pearl Academy occupies a previous public school building.
 The school, operated by Aldar Academies (part of the Aldar Properties Group, but according to the organisation, run on a not-for-profit basis), is one of two Primary-only schools operated by the group.
 The other is the equally highly regarded - and similarly located and resourced - Al Muna Academy.

 During its last ADEK inspection in 2015-16, the Pearl Academy was again ranked Very Good by the Abu Dhabi Education and Knowledge Department (ADEK), the second highest rating given by the authority.
 As a result of this continued highly-rated performance, The Pearl Academy is one of two Aldar Academies (and the only two schools in the Emirate) who were exempted from inspection in 2017-18 and who were due to be inspected in the 2018-19 academic year, although no report has yet been released.

 The school's population is drawn from over 50 nationalities in total but Emiratis (30%) and to a lesser extent (12%) British students dominate.
 Staff are predominantly from the UK and with a staff to student ratio of 1:13 (excluding some 30+ teaching assistants), there is plentiful individual attention available.
 With many children joining the school as non-English speakers, the focus on bi-lingualism (in both directions), means that the support from native- speaking English and Arabic speaking teaching assistants is fundamental to the success of language development.